Stucco Raised Planter Project

 Photo essay on the building of concrete raised planters with a soft stucco finish for one of our clients.

 In this photo you can see the concrete foundation and the blocks we used to build the curved walls.
 We used masonry block construction instead of concrete forms to save time and money for the client.
 Here the walls have an initial coat of plain gray stucco as a base coat.
-Note the sharp corner we attained where two curved walls meet.
-You wont see this kind of custom masonry work very often.

 We built the planter to a certain point, then built the patio to nest into the curve of the planter before completing the planter and finishing with the final coats of colored stucco finish.
 This way, the final stucco coat wouldn’t get damaged in either process.
 Unlike paint, stucco is hard to patch seamlessly.

 Concrete pavers have been re-purposed to serve as a cap for the wall.
 They provide a brick-like old-world look and the individual pieces add a rhythm as the eye travels along the wall.
 Every single cap piece needed to be custom cut to fit the curves of the wall.
-Holy cow!
-It was a lot of work but the hard work is worth it when looking at the final result.

 Here you also see some color sample pieces we made for the client.
 The black protruding holes will hold removable seat/knee boards that will allow kneeling over the planter while working on the plants or sitting along side to enjoy the garden.
 The planter wall embraces the circular patio next to it.
-A dynamic element that makes the overall design cohesive and delightful.
+A dynamic element that makes the overall design cohesive and dynamic.

 The client chose a fairly saturated terracotta color that will become more intense when the stucco is wet.
 Over the years, the stucco will effloresce and change color patterns.
-This is intentional in our design and gives the wall incredible depth and a timeless beauty.
+This is intentional and gives the wall incredible depth and a timeless beauty.
 The warm terracotta color makes a fantastic backdrop for plant foliage.

 Another custom touch we included was maple leaf impressions!